gbmhunter/blog/content/electronics/teardowns/cavro-xl3000-8-port-syringe-pump-teardown/index.md

 {{< img src="communicating-via-rs-485-to-syringe-pump.jpg" caption="Communicating to the syringe pump via a USB-to-RS-485 converter."  width="700px" >}}

-<p>When 24V is applied, the port motor should rotate to the start position (if it is already at the start position, it will do a full rotation anyway.
-I presume this is so the optical encoder can work out where the motor is.</p>
+When 24V is applied, the port motor should rotate to the start position.
+If it is already at the start position, it will do a full rotation anyway.
+I presume this is so the optical encoder can work out where the motor is.

 <p>When connecting one motor, a jumper is need on <code>JP7</code> or <code>JP8</code>.
 They come shipped with a jumper on <code>JP7</code>. <code>SW1</code> controls the address of the pump.
 It should be set from <code>0x0</code> (which gives address <code>0x31</code>) to <code>0xE</code> (which gives address <code>0x3F</code>).
 Setting <code>SW1</code> to <code>0xF</code> makes the pump execute a self-test procedure.</p>

 There are two communication protocols, the OEM protocol and the DT (data terminal) protocol.
-The OEM protocol use more noise resistant and has checksums and return message formats.
+The OEM protocol is more noise resistant, has checksums, and return message formats.
 The DT protocol is basic and suitable for controlling directly from a data terminal.
 I used the following settings in the PuTTy terminal.
+I decided to try the DT protocol.

 {{< img src="putty-configuration-for-comms-with-cavro-xl3000-syring-pump.png" caption="The PuTTY configuration settings for communicating to the syringe pump."  width="700px" >}}